Dominican Republic–Haiti relations: 1991 Deportations and Crisis

-In June of 1991, President Joaquín Balaguer of the Dominican Republic issued decree No. 233-91, which ordered the expulsion of foreigners living and working on sugar plantations.
+In June 1991, President Joaquín Balaguer of the Dominican Republic issued decree No. 233-91, which ordered the expulsion of foreigners living and working on sugar plantations.
 While the decree was initially presented by the Dominican government as a humanitarian measure to combat forced labor on state-owned sugarcane plantations, and was a reaction to intense international and domestic criticism, it did not resolve itself this way.

 The Dominican government and military moved quickly to carry out the decree.
 Over the course of three months up to 6,000 Haitians and Dominico-Haitians were deported, with tens of thousands of others fleeing to Haiti.
 People were rounded up by soldiers based on appearance, separated from their families, and sent to makeshift detention centers, which were largely overcrowded and abusive.

 Some Dominican citizens were even stripped of their nationality.
 Identification documents declaring Dominican-born Haitians citizens of the DR were often destroyed, deporting these people regardless.
 Across the board, both the Haitian immigrants and Dominico-Haitians were not granted due process or court hearings, and given no attempt to prove the possibility of potential citizenship.

 At the same time, the 1991 coup d'état of president Jean-Bertrand Aristide of Haiti led to a further refugee crisis and mass exodus of Haitians, who attempted to escape political violence, repression, and human rights abuses such as extrajudicial killings and torture carried out by the new military regime.
 This exodus primarily included a flood of migrants back over the Haitian-Dominican border, to the displeasure of the Dominican government.
 This only further exacerbated the situation, and led to a continued increase of violence and jailings, carrying over until 1992.
 This sudden exodus of Haitians from the Dominican Republic, coupled with the effects of the 1991 coup, led to a refugee crisis that lasted until 1994, with immigrants fleeing north chiefly to the US and the Bahamas.